Alien vs. Predator (film): Box office

+Alien vs. Predator grossed $80.3 million in the United States and Canada, and $97.1 million in other territories, for a worldwide total of $177.4 million.
+Deadline Hollywood reported the film was "extremely profitable" for the studio.

-Alien vs. Predator was released in North America on 13 August 2004 in 3,395 theatres.
-The film grossed $38.2 million over its opening weekend for an average of $11,278 per theatre, and was number one at the box office.
-The film spent 16 weeks in cinemas and made $80,282,231 in North America.
-It grossed $9 million in the United Kingdom, $16 million in Japan, and $8 million in Germany and totalled $97,144,859 at the international box office.
-This brought the film's worldwide gross to $177,427,090, making it the second highest-grossing film in either the Predator or Alien franchises, behind Prometheus, which grossed over $403 million worldwide.
-It ranks third behind Aliens and Prometheus at the domestic box office.
+The film was released in North America on August 13, 2004, in 3,395 theaters, and grossed $38.2 million in its opening weekend (an average of $11,278 per venue), finishing first at the box office.
+The film spent 16 weeks in theaters.
+It grossed $9 million in the United Kingdom, $16 million in Japan, and $8 million in Germany.
+It ranks third behind Aliens and Prometheus at the domestic box office, and at the time was the highest-grossing film of both the Predator and Alien franchises (and to-date is the third best total, behind Romulus and Prometheus).